Book Kay for a speech or coaching

-“Working with Americans: Tips for Danes” is an entertaining, easy-to-read collection of practical tips for Danes who want to work better with their American colleagues, customers, and suppliers.
-The book costs DK125 on Amazon, Saxo, or from our webshop.
-Bulk purchase discounts available.
+“Working with Americans: Tips for Danes” and “Working with Danes: Tips for Americans” are entertaining, easy-to-read collections of practical tips for Danes and Americans who want to work better together.
+Get a paperback or an eBook version on Amazon, Saxo, or from our webshop.
+Bulk purchase discounts available – or consider our fun flip book that includes both books.

 “How are you?”
 Small talk and how to do it